 Imperial College London

-Supporting women in entrepreneurship is not only important to help them achieve their potential, but also in championing their significant contributions to society.
-Nowhere is this more relevant than in STEMM (Science, Technology, Engineering, Mathematics and Medicine) fields, where females are regrettably still underrepresented.
-At Imperial, we are fortunate to attract students from a wide range of backgrounds and it is incredibly encouraging to see this diversity reflected in this year’s WE Innovate cohort.
+Supporting women’s entrepreneurship at Imperial not only helps our women students, graduates and alumni achieve their potential, but also promotes the significant contributions which women make to our society.
+Nowhere is this more important than in STEM fields, where young women are still woefully underrepresented.
+At Imperial, we are also fortunate to attract students from a wide range of backgrounds and it is incredibly encouraging to see this diversity reflected in this year’s WE Innovate cohort.

 Meet the Finalists